“What is an account manager and why are they taking up so much of my budget?!” I hear you cry.

 At a glance: what is an account manager?

-Hopefully this has helped to demystify the role of account manager, and prove that the portion of your budget dedicated to account management is worth the investment.
+Hopefully this has helped to show what an account manager does, and prove that the portion of your budget dedicated to account management is worth the investment.

 In summary, your account manager will: